Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

 \subsection{Forecasting framework}

-Regarding the accuracy of point forecasts, we use the root mean square errors (RMSEs) for each of the daily prices and for each horizons.
+Regarding the accuracy of point forecasts, we use the root mean square errors (RMSEs) for each of the daily prices and for each horizon.
 Whereas, to evaluate density forecasts, we use both the average log predictive score, viewed as the broadest measure of density accuracy \citep[see][]{Geweke2010} and the average continuous ranked probability score (CRPS).
 The latter measure does a better job of rewarding values from the predictive density that are close and not equal to the outcome, thus it is less sensitive to outlier outcome \citep[see, e.g.][]{Gneiting2007,Gneiting2011}.

 As seen in Eq. \eqref{RUMIDAS}, one can evaluate different RU-MIDAS model based on different lags order of the high-frequency variables and on the inclusion of different low-frequency variables.
 As suggested in \cite{Weron2008}, \cite{Raviv2015} and \cite{Gianfreda2018}, we consider a RU-MIDAS model with lag order of the electricity prices equal to $7$.
-In particular, this model includes only the first, second and the seventh lag of the daily electricity prices; with an abuse of notation we will set $p=3$ and consequently AR(3).
-Moreover, due to the seasonal components of the daily electricity prices, we include seasonal dummies representing each season of the year: spring, summer, autumn and winter, respectively.
-In the benchmark models, called BAR(3), the estimation is provided by using a Normal-Gamma prior and the same prior as been used also for the Bayesian RU-MIDAS model, called B-RU-MIDAS.
+In particular, this model includes only the first, second, and the seventh lag of the daily electricity prices; with abuse of notation, we will call the model a {sparse AR(7)} model.
+Moreover, due to the seasonal components of the daily electricity prices, we include seasonal dummies representing each season of the year: spring, summer, autumn, and winter, respectively.
+In the benchmark models, called BAR(3), the estimation is provided by using a Normal-Gamma prior and the same prior has been used also for the Bayesian RU-MIDAS model, called B-RU-MIDAS\footnote{{The models are estimated using Matlab 2020b on a Macbook Pro with an Intel Core i7 @2.70 GHz processor and 16 GB memory.
+The computational times to obtain $6.000$ posterior draws under each model specification on the full sample size is changing from 0.40 seconds to 3.85 seconds depending on the number of variables included.}}.

-In our analysis, we focus also on another benchmark specification, the autoregressive model of order $1$ (BAR(1)), where only one lag of the daily electricity prices is included.
-Also for this benchmark model, we include seasonal dummies in the analysis.
+{In order to check the good performance of our proposed model, we have included different benchmark models in the analysis.
+In particular, we have included day-of-the-week dummies \citep{Ziel2018}, which take values $1$ for the $k-$th day of the week, where $k$ is equal to $1$ for Monday and $7$ for Sunday.
+For this specific choice of dummies, we have used four different benchmark models: a BAR with $7$ lags (based on the BIC choice), a BAR with $1$ lag, a {sparse BAR with $7$ lags}, and a BAR with $4$ lags (as suggested by the auto.arima \citep{Makridakis2020} function on the full sample size). }{{The model benchmark equation could be represented as

+where $\text{DoW}_d^j$ means the day-of-the-week dummy for $j=1$ (Monday) until $j=7$ (Sunday) and $p_{\text{max}}$ is the maximum lag chosen by the four methods previously described. }}